IngoClemens/transferSkinCluster/README.md

 `icTransferSkinCluster 0 0`

-// Opens a window to let you select the skin cluster weights to import.
+Open a window to select the skin cluster weights to import.

 `icTransferSkinCluster 1 0`

-// Get a list of extraction commands for use in custom scripts.
+Get a list of commands for use in custom scripts.

 `transferSkinCluster -h`